-We have audited the financial statements of Ronald McDonald House Charities Singapore (the "Charity"), which comprise the statement of financial position as at 31 December 2022, the statement of comprehensive income, statement of changes in fund and statement of cash flows of the Charity for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Ronald McDonald House Charities Singapore (the "Charity"), which comprise the statement of financial position as at 31 December 2023, the statement of comprehensive income, statement of changes in fund and statement of cash flows of the Charity for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act 1966 (the "Societies Act"), the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Charity as at 31 December 2022 and of the financial performance, changes in fund and cash flows of the Charity for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act 1966 (the "Societies Act"), the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Charity as at 31 December 2023 and of the financial performance, changes in fund and cash flows of the Charity for the year ended on that date.